 The operator of the GameController will send the appropriate signal to the robot indicating the infraction committed.
 If the wireless is not working and the penalty is timed, the assistant referee handling the robot will reset the robot into the penalized state for the duration of the penalty.
-This may not be done if the penalty is not timed, i. e. it is a 0 seconds penalty.
 After a penalty is signaled to the robot, it is not allowed to move in any fashion, such as being in the initial state.
 The removed robot will be placed outside of the field facing away from the field of play.

-Figure 9: For robots coming back from a standard removal penalty, re-entry points lie in their own half, on the sideline on the side away from the ball.
+Figure 11: For robots coming back from a standard removal penalty, re-entry points lie in their own half, on the sideline on the side away from the ball.

 The GameController will keep track of the time of the penalty.
-The operator of the GameController will signal the assistant referees when the penalty is over, so that one of them can put the robot back on the field.
-The assistant referee will then place the robot on the field in the half of the field which this robot's team is defending.
-The robot should be placed close to the position, where the penalty point projects on the sideline.
-The robot should be pointed towards the opposite sideline.
-The robot should be placed on the side of the field furthest from the ball.
-If there is another robot already in this position, the robot should be replaced at a nearby location along the sideline facing towards the opposite sideline.
-If there are no practical locations nearby, a location along one of the sidelines should be found that is away from the ball (the robot should be set down facing the opposite sideline).
-This is illustrated in Figure 9.
-When finding a nearby location, locations away from the ball should be preferred, but they must still be in the robot's on half, so that the symmetry of the field can be resolved by the robot's localization system.
+The operator of the GameController will signal the assistant referees when the penalty is 10 seconds from being over, so that one of them can place the robot in the half of the field which this robot's team is defending on the sideline that is farther from the ball.
+The robot should be placed close to the position where the penalty point projects on the sideline.
+This is illustrated in Figure 11.

+If there is another robot already in this position, the robot should be replaced at a nearby location along the sideline.
+When finding a nearby location, locations away from the ball should be preferred, but they must still be in the robot's own half, so that the symmetry of the field can be resolved by the robot's localization system.

+With approximately 5 seconds left before the penalty ends, the robot should be turned to face towards the opposite sideline.